-Real Art Ways is committed to artists and to community.
-We have built a national reputation for supporting innovation and for connecting people with art and ideas.
-We work with emerging and established artists, and we have a diverse and dynamic audience.
+Real Art Ways is committed to artists and community.
+We work with emerging and established artists, and we have a diverse and engaged audience.
 All are welcome here.

-Under the leadership of director Joseph Celli, RAW incorporated as a non-profit organization.
-Concerts, exhibitions, and performances brought RAW national attention.
-Early highlights included the Ornette Coleman Festival, a John Cage premiere with a national broadcast, and the New Music America Festival.
-Real estate development led to the loss of three locations in ten years.
-In 1989, on the edge of going out of business, with interim leadership and little money, the organization landed in a small space at 56 Arbor Street in the culturally mixed neighborhood of Parkville.
+But real estate development led to the loss of three locations within ten years.
+In 1989, Real Art Ways, on the edge of going out of business, with dwindling resources, landed in a small space in the front of 56 Arbor Street in Hartford’s culturally mixed neighborhood of Parkville.